 Thomas Franklin Waters wrote about the lots with the four small houses along the south side of East Street before County Street.

 - “John Annable sold the homestead of his father to Francis Wainwright, a house and two and three-quarters acres, bounded by the highways on three sides, and on the south, the heirs of Richard Dutch, 1702 (16 : 36).
 The Dutch ownership, as we shall see, comprised the land now owned by Dr. Russell, the heirs of Ignatius Dodge, James N. Webber and John W. Nourse.
 Wainwright owned the rest of the square, including the lot granted to Rev. John Norton.

-> - The corner lot on East and County Streets was conveyed by Benjamin Dutch to George Robbins or “Roberds”, mariner.
+- The corner lot on East and County Streets was conveyed by Benjamin Dutch to George Robbins or “Roberds”, mariner.
 The deed recites that it was the mansion and homestead of his father, John Dutch, with one and a half acres.
-It was bounded by the Wainwright land and Thomas Dennis, Nov.
+It was bounded by the Wainwright land (now the Day-Dodge House on N. Main) and Thomas Dennis, Nov.
 8, 1706 (18: 212).

-> - Robbins or Roberds sold a quarter acre to John Staniford, Jan.
+- Robbins or Roberds sold a quarter acre to John Staniford, Jan.
 18, 1713 (29: 156).
 Staniford, or his heirs, acquired more of the original lot.